We're obsessed with feet. We know that a well supported foot can be the difference between a good ride and a great ride.

 Mick is an Australian-trained Podiatrist – BHSc BAppSc (Pod) MChS Biomechanical Podiatrist – who specialises in treating bio-mechanical and orthopaedic injuries of the lower limb.
 His interest in cycling-specific podiatry followed a long professional collaboration within the European ski industry by addressing the performance issues and the unique injuries of elite and recreational skiers.
 It was the techniques learned from optimising the “static foot posture” within the rigid ski boot that ultimately lead to his initial involvement with CycleFit almost 6 years ago.

-Price includes initial assessment, fitting and in-shoe pedalling dynamics assessment.
+Price includes initial assessment, fitting and pedalling dynamics assessment.

-Collection is three weeks later and you will need to ride your own bike or our Fit Bike so the orthotics can be fitted in your shoes and tuned for comfort and support, allow an hour for this session.
+Collection is three weeks later and you will need to ride your own bike or use our Fit Bike so the orthotics can be fitted in your shoes and tuned for comfort and support, please allow 45 minutes for this session.

 Cycling orthotics clinic dates